 - Ideally, chilled drinking water units should only be purchased with an accompanying service contract, or otherwise with a suitable in-house PPM regime carried out by competent personnel, to ensure maintenance as per manufacturer and sector-specific guidance;

 - Operators must ensure that staff are competent to use and maintain the facilities.
-Staff should be given hygiene training and allowed sufficient time to clean the equipment and/or supervise those doing the cleaning.
+Staff should be given water hygiene training and allowed sufficient time to clean the equipment and/or supervise those doing the cleaning.

 - Outlets should be maintained daily ensuring that external surfaces and dispensing taps are cleaned and disinfected and that drip trays are emptied, cleaned and disinfected.